google/openhtf/README.md

 ### Phase
 OpenHTF tests are broken down into logical blocks called phases.
-Phases are no more than normal python callables (usually functions) combined with the needed metadata.
+Phases are no more than normal Python callables (usually functions) combined with the needed metadata.
 Writing an OpenHTF test is just a matter of writing a bunch of phase functions and specifying the order in which they should be executed.